Yaveenp/DevSecOps18_FProject/README.md

    kubectl get all -n financial-portfolio
    ```

 This order ensures all dependencies are available before pods start.
-Adjust file paths if your manifests are in different locations.
+Adjust file paths if your manifests are located elsewhere.

+8. To access different parts of the application:
+   - Frontend: Open your browser and go to [http://localhost](http://localhost)
+   - Grafana: Open your browser and go to [http://localhost:30300](http://localhost:30300)
+   - Prometheus: Open your browser and go to [http://localhost:30090](http://localhost:30090)

 ## Cloud Option 1
 **Deploy to AWS using Terraform:**